edneville/please/README.md

 The aim is to allow admins to delegate accurate least privilege access with ease.
 There are times when what is intended to be executed can be expressed easily with a regex to expose only what is needed and nothing more.

-# how do i use it
+# how do i install it

 A simple install: